wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

 == Changelog ==

+= 1.9.7 =
+* Added: An option to set the volume of the video.

 = 1.9.6 =
 * Added: An option to choose on which page the background video should be shown (static Home or blog index or both).
 * Added: An option to deactivate the video without removing the video URL from the settings.